 Attend a Holy Week Service

 The Basilica of Sacré Cœur, Saint-Eustache, L’église de la Madeleine and L’église Saint-Germain are some of the many awe inspiring churches in Paris where one can attend service.
-The Paris Tourist office has more information on Easter services including a list of Stations of the Cross organized during the week.
+The Paris Tourist office has more information on Easter services in Paris including a list of Stations of the Cross organized during the week.

-Best for Kids and Families
+Kids and Families

-The Musée Rodin hosts special workshops to bring out the inner Rodin in your children and introduce them to his amazing works.
+The Rodin Museum hosts special workshops to bring out the inner Rodin in your children and introduce them to his amazing works.
 Participants discover Rodin’s favorite mediums: wood, bronze, and marble.
 Spend time with family while discovering art in a new medium with this awesome workshop.

 Disneyland Paris